CircleBridge: A Framework for Transforming Relationships and Organizations

 • Coaching and Modeling of classroom implementation of Responsive Practices

-• Mentoring and mentoring or leadership training
+• Mentoring and leadership training

 • Intercultural Agility to help individuals gain tools for navigating difference